Lenzhzh/pyPet/README.md

 As someone said: `Talk Is Cheap, Show Me The Code!`.
 Everyone is welcome to join us!

-I hope one day I can proudly give it to LXB and say, "Haha, it's you!" (although my mom may be greeting by him).
+I hope one day I can proudly give it to LXB and say, "Haha, it's you!" (although my mom might be greeted by him).

 ### Add a New State for LXB